arm-university/Graphical-Micro-Architecture-Simulator/README.md

 **GWT only implements a subset of the Java 8 JRE, this means you need to limit your syntax to this version and not every feature might be usable.**

-### IntelliJ IDEA
-IntelliJ Ultimate offers a GWT plugin that warns the programmer when using methods, syntax and classes not implemented by GWT and can generate compile reports.
-Be warned that in some cases it might show bogous errors (such as missing css directives), but this shouldn't affect the compilation which is done with GWT.
-If you use IntelliJ without this plugin the errors will disappear but you will not have access to said features.
-IntelliJ Community/Ultimate is the recommended IDE to use thanks to its modern features and integration.
-### Eclipse
-Eclipse offers a GWT plugin (which has installation problems with Eclipse version newer than the 2023-09) that makes compilation easier but unlike the Maven `package` action deploys the compiled sources into a "war" folder and doesn't automatically copy-paste the web resources needed to launch the web page.
-That has to be done manually.
-It is suggested to use the Maven actions with Eclipse (either externally through the command line or using the Maven integration in Eclipse), especially because this allows you to use the latest version of the IDE.
-### Command Line
-You can download, develop, build and package this project using git and maven from the command line together with your favorite IDE or text editor.
-To do this you simply git clone the repository, make your changes and generate a working package with `mvn package` executed inside the `LEGv8_Simulator` folder.

 **Note: This tool is currently a BETA version.**